Helping nonprofit leaders do better at doing good

 Minimum Requirements:

-· 5+ years of progressive experience in fundraising, donor relations, or related fields.
+• 5+ years of progressive experience in fundraising, donor relations, or related fields.
+A minimum of three years in a leadership role

 Work Schedule

-This is a full-time, salaried position that is primarily in person and deeply connected to the communities MOA served.
+This is a full-time, salaried position that is primarily remote and deeply connected to the communities MOA served.
 The Director of Development will regularly meet face-to-face with donors, partners, and supporters throughout Santa Barbara, Ventura, Oxnard, and the surrounding areas.
-While some flexibility for remote work may be available, a consistent local presence is essential.
-Candidates must be based within a reasonable driving distance (including the greater Los Angeles area) and able to travel frequently within the region.
+While flexibility for remote work is required, a consistent local presence is important.
+Candidates must be based within a reasonable driving range (including the greater Los Angeles area) and able to travel frequently within the region.
 Some evening and weekend work is required.

 Compensation & Benefits